 - When did you first become involved in our organization?

 - How has our organization been a part of your life?
-(Options could include donations, volunteering, following, etc.)
+(Options could include donating, volunteering, following on social media, etc.)

 - Would you consider including a gift to our organization in your will?